mahmoudElshimi/odoo_database_backup/README.md

 ---

 ## License
-This project is released under the MIT License.
+This project is released under the MIT/X License.